KyleRego/KyleRego.github.io/collections/_posts/2023-04-21-what-i-learned-developing-anki-record-and-anki-books.markdown

 ## Closures

 I also had an opportunity to do some slightly non-trivial things with closures in Anki Record.
+TODO: Updates to these notes as a lot of this code has changed.
 I had to think about them a bit to allow the library to support writing scripts like this:

 ```ruby
 AnkiRecord::AnkiPackage.open(path: "./test_1.apkg") do |collection|